PennyHow/PyTrx/README.md

 <b>How (2018)</b> Dynamical change at tidewater glaciers examined using time-lapse photogrammetry. <i>PhD thesis</i>, University of Edinburgh, UK.<br>

-Please use these citations if you are using PyTrx in publishing articles. <br><br>
+Please use these citations if you are using PyTrx in publishing articles. <br>
 <hr>
 Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br>